 Privacy tip 3: Host your own Mastodon instance

-Yeah, we don’t like the “simply host your own server” tip.
+Yeah, we don’t like the “simply host your own server” tip since securely hosting your own services is never easy.
 But as shown before in our XMPP: Admin-in-the-middle article, admins can often access even private information and may be in full control of your personal data.

 We have several more tips for you:

 - Always use a Mastodon instance which has the latest version of Mastodon installed.
 Several instances are still running really old versions of Mastodon.
 This can be a security risk for your personal data.
-For instance, Mastodon 2.4.4 fixes two security vulnerabilities which were discovered not long ago.
+There are several publicly-known vulnerabilities in Mastodon versions before 2.4.4, resp. before 2.5.2.

-- Check the security and privacy features of your Mastodon instance by using online assessment tools.
+- Check the security and privacy configuration of your Mastodon instance by using online assessment tools.
 Be aware that the results can be misleading or irrelevant!

 - Use Keybase to connect your Mastodon account(s) with other online identities.
 This reduces the risk of successfully being impersonated.
 While there is no direct way to add Mastodon proof to your Keybase account at the moment, there are several workarounds to make your account verifiable.